Destiny 2: Beyond Light: Gameplay

 Prior to Beyond Light, there were three main elemental damage types, Arc, Solar, and Void, which are rooted in a power called Light.
 Beyond Light introduces a fourth elemental damage type called Stasis, which creates ice and cold-based damage, and is rooted in the power of the Darkness.
 Each class gets a new subclass for Stasis abilities: the Warlock's Shadebinder has them using an icy staff that shoots projectiles and unleashes an explosion to freeze and shatter enemies through their "Winter's Wrath" super, the Hunter's Revenant utilizes dual ice kamas that they can throw and create icy storms to trap and freeze enemies through their super "Silence and Squall", while the Titan's Behemoth uses frozen gauntlets to allow for melee destruction and unleash icy shockwaves on the ground that freezes enemies through their super "Glacial Quake".
 Further, other abilities of this subclass can be customized by gaining a range of Aspects and Fragments through quests, and assigning them to the core abilities.
 For example, players can opt to have their grenades explode into a wall of crystals, or create a field that slows and freezes enemies stuck within it through these Aspects and Fragments.
-Game director Luke Smith said that these new customization options for the Stasis subclasses are an "experiment...to see how this goes", with Bungie later confirming that Light classes will receive similar customization updates within The Witch Queen expansion.
+Game director Luke Smith said that these new customization options for the Stasis subclasses are an "experiment...to see how this goes", with Bungie later confirming that Light classes would receive similar customization updates within The Witch Queen expansion.
 Stasis powers were modified multiple times through the months after Beyond Light's release, notably tuning the powers' use in player-vs-player matches to reduce the impact of freezing effects.
 According to Kevin Yanes, one reason to introduce Stasis was to address the issue of aggressive play in the Crucible prior to Beyond Light, and knew they would have to adjust it over time as they saw how players adapted to Stasis.